mangalam-research/wed/doc/tech_notes.rst

 GUI Tree and Data Tree
 ----------------------

-Wed maintains two trees of DOM nodes:
+Wed maintains two trees of DOM trees:

 * A data tree which is not attached to the browser's document.
 (It is not visible.
 It does not receive events.)
-It is a mere representation in DOM format of the data tree being edited.
+It is a mere representation in DOM format of the document being edited.
+You can think of this tree as being a part of the model aspect of the MVC pattern.
+(A ``TreeUpdater`` together with a data tree correspond to a model.)

 * A GUI tree which is derived from the data tree.
 This GUI tree is attached to the browser's document.
 It receives events and is what the user sees.
+You can think of this tree as being a part of the view and controler aspects of the MVC pattern.

 The ``GUIUpdater`` object stored in ``Editor._gui_updater`` is responsible for inserting and deleting the nodes of the GUI tree that